Firepup6500/hackustry-Firepup-s-Edit/.github/ISSUE_TEMPLATE/bug_report.md

 **Method(s) To Reproduce:** *How you ran across this issue, and how I am supposed to recreate it.*

-**All Mods Used:** *Link or put the zip files of all mods other than Exotic Mod used when this issue happened.*
+**All Mods Used:** *Link or put the zip files of all mods other than hackustry-Firepups-Edit used when this issue happened.*

 **Crash Logs:** *If you experienced a crash, put the logs here.
 Otherwise this line can be left alone.*